 In learning to tell a story through writing we have to learn what a noun, verb, and a preposition is, in addition to the many other grammar rules, prior to being able to fully and creatively express ourselves with our words.
 Like in writing, we need to learn the rules of photography, what they mean, and how they affect an image, to completely communicate the story we want to tell with our cameras.

-That, my friends, will be the purpose of my new photography workshop, Shooting 201: Exploring Creative Photography.
+That, my friends, will be the purpose of my new photography workshop, Exploring Creative Photography.
 Together, we will explore the meaning and purpose behind unique ways to use your ISO, exposure, aperture, focus, shutter speed, and much more.
 This knowledge will be a stepping stone in discovering who you are as an artist and how to express yourself.
-Along with teaching assistants Caroline Jensen, Celeste Pavlik, and Sarah Vaughn, we will not only discuss technicalities in achieving a certain effect but also creativity and what draws us in as the viewer.
+We will not only discuss technicalities in achieving a certain effect but also creativity and what draws us in as the viewer.

 I don’t know about you but I am ready and excited to stop comparing myself to others, embrace my inner creative, ﬁnd what makes me unique, and create art that truly makes me happy!

 website | facebook | pinterest | instagram

 Lover of thunderstorms and despiser of socks, April lives in rural Oklahoma with her firefighter/EMT husband and their 3 homeschooled kids.
 For CMU, she teaches the Exploring Creative Photography workshop, showing others about her love for unique perspectives, exposures, and compositions and not tying yourself down to one style.